airbytehq/airbyte/docs/integrations/sources/hubspot.md

 * A `note` engagement will have a corresponding `engagements_metadata` object with non-null values in the `body` column.
 * A `task` engagement will have a corresponding `engagements_metadata` object with non-null values in the `body`, `status`, and `forObjectType` columns.

-**Note**: HubSpot API currently only supports `quotes` endpoint using API Key, using Oauth it is impossible to access this stream (as reported by [community.hubspot.com](https://community.hubspot.com/t5/APIs-Integrations/Help-with-using-Feedback-CRM-API-and-Quotes-CRM-API/m-p/449104/highlight/true#M44411)).
+**Note**: HubSpot API currently only supports `quotes` endpoint using API Key, using OAuth it is impossible to access this stream (as reported by [community.hubspot.com](https://community.hubspot.com/t5/APIs-Integrations/Help-with-using-Feedback-CRM-API-and-Quotes-CRM-API/m-p/449104/highlight/true#M44411)).

 ## Getting Started